runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### Hollow Cities

 Jointly founded by 'jinn, 'midh, 'daal, sometime after the 'jinn reconnected with the Eosian Aeldar in the aftermath of the lich wars.
 Built underground, under the dragonspine mountains.
 Originally a single city, but has since expanded to multiple.
+Connected to the Elyos Republic and to the 'jinn cities by seperate teleporter networks.

-Primary exports are gems and metals.
+Primary exports are gems, metals, and magically shaped tools and art.
 Import a significant proportion of their food from the Elyos Republic.

 ### Shapeshifter Commune